 There are many benefits to maximizing RESP contributions.
 Not only can you save for your child's post-secondary education and increase the benefits of an RESP with government grants, but the funds can be used for a wide variety of educational costs.
 Even if your child decides to pursue education internationally, the RESP can help them with their goals.

 Since you can contribute to an RESP for 31 years after the initial opening, you have a long time to save the $50,000 maximum.
-Due to the nature of an RESP, you can open a plan as soon as your child is born or open the plan when they're a teen and play catch up with your contributions.
-But keep in mind, if you are catching up, the maximum grant is $1000 per year.
+Due to the nature of an RESP, you can open a plan as soon as your child has a Social Insurance Number (SIN) or open the plan when they're a teen and play catch up with your contributions.
+But keep in mind, if you’re catching up, the maximum grant is $1,000 per year and contributions must be started no later than the year the beneficiary turns 15.
 If you want to take full advantage of government grants, you'll need to open and contribute to the account as early as you can.

 What if my child decides not to pursue post-secondary education?